Vaccination of the Beef Herd

 How Do Antibodies Work?

-- When antibodies bind to a foreign antigen, they can signal the start of other cellular defenses targeting it directly to the invader, destroying bacteria.
+• When antibodies bind to a foreign antigen, they can also signal the start of other cellular defenses targeting them directly to the invader, destroying bacteria.

-- Bound antibodies can also help target the cells of the immune system to phagocytose (eat) the invader.
+• Bound antibodies can also help attract special cells from the immune system to phagocytose (eat and destroy) the invader.

 Cellular Immunity

 Humoral immunity and antibodies are just one aspect of the immune system that protects against disease.
-Cell mediated immunity involves the activation of specific white blood cells that are able to actually destroy certain body cells where viruses or bacteria may be hiding.
+Cell mediated immunity does not produce antibodies but involves the activation of specific white blood cells that are able to actually destroy cells where viruses or bacteria may be hiding.
 Cell mediated immunity can also stimulate cells in the immune system to release proteins called cytokines that can signal other cells to initiate an inflammatory response.
-This may be even more important than antibodies against certain bacteria and viruses that tend to hide in the host body cells.
-Cell mediated immunity is much more complex and difficult to understand, however, it does not involve antibody production.
+Cell mediated immunity is more important than antibodies against certain bacteria and viruses that tend to hide in the host body cells.
 Vaccines can help to stimulate cell mediated immunity as well as humoral immunity.
+Some types of vaccines might work better than others for stimulating cell mediated immunity.

 Types of Vaccines

-Vaccines can be divided into two main categories, modified live vaccines and killed vaccines.
+Most vaccines can be divided into two main categories, modified live vaccines and killed/inactivated vaccines.

 Modified Live Vaccines (MLV)

 These vaccines contain living bacterial or viral organisms.
-The infectious organism has been “modified” by growing the virus in abnormal host cells or by growing a bacteria on an abnormal media.
-As they replicate this cycle over and over, the virus or bacteria begins to lose some of the factors that may cause disease and the newly modified living bacteria or virus can now stimulate immunity without causing disease.
+The infectious organism has been “modified” or attenuated by growing the virus in abnormal host cells or by growing a bacteria on an abnormal media.
+As they replicate this cycle over and over, the virus or bacteria begins to lose some of the factors that may cause disease and the newly modified living bacteria or viruses can now multiply in the animal and stimulate immunity, but without causing disease.
 These vaccines often are produced with two separate vials, a sterile solution or diluent and a powder that are mixed together just before using.
 A newer modification of the MLV are genetically engineered vaccines where the pathogen is genetically altered usually through a mutation or gene alteration.
 Most MLV are only available through veterinarians to ensure that producers receive appropriate instruction on their use.

 Advantages of Modified Live Vaccines:

-- Tend to do a better job of stimulating cell mediated immunity as well
+• Tend to do a better job of stimulating cell mediated immunity

 Disadvantages of Modified Live Vaccines:

-- Require careful handling and clean syringes to avoid killing the live organism
+• Require careful handling and clean syringes (not contaminated with soaps or disinfectants) to avoid killing the live organism

-Killed vaccines usually involve isolating a field strain of a bacteria or a virus from an outbreak of disease, growing the pathogen, then killing it through chemical or physical means (e.g. adding a chemical such as formalin or by using ultraviolet light).
+Killed or inactivated vaccines usually involve isolating a field strain of a bacteria or a virus from an outbreak of disease, growing the pathogen, then killing it through chemical or physical means (e.g. adding a chemical such as formalin or by using ultraviolet light).
 This killed organism can then be injected without causing disease, but the various proteins on the bacteria or virus that cause an immune response are still present.
-A variation of the killed vaccines are toxoid vaccines.
-Some bacteria such as the clostridial organisms that cause blackleg, tetanus, redwater and other diseases do most of their damage by releasing toxins.
-These toxins can be produced in a laboratory and then inactivated through chemical means.
-Clostridial vaccines (7- or 8-way vaccines) that are commonly used in the cattle industry are the main example of a toxoid vaccine.

-- Can store (refrigerated) and re-use partially used vials if sterile techniques are used
+• Can potentially store (refrigerated) and re-use partially used vials if careful handling and sterile techniques are used

 Disadvantages of Killed Vaccines:

-- Need a lot more antigen as the organism cannot replicate within the host
+• Need a lot more antigen and a chemical adjuvant to boost the immune response as the organism cannot replicate within the host

-- Cell mediated immunity is not usually stimulated quite as efficiently
+• Cell mediated immunity is not usually stimulated as efficiently

 Vaccination Cost-Benefit Calculators